Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission. Learn more here.

 - Safflower or other neutral oil for the skillet

-- Butter and maple syrup, for serving
+- Vanilla yogurt, butter, and/or maple syrup, for serving

 - Have egg and milk at room temperature for optimum pancake fluffiness.

 - Shred the zucchini on the large holes of a box grater or in a food processor with the shredding disk.
 Place the shredded zucchini in a colander in the sink and sprinkle with the salt.
 Toss to combine.
 Let drain for 30 minutes, then pick up by the handful and squeeze out as much moisture as possible.
 Set aside.